 IMPORTANT: We strongly recommend purchasing a watch with a screw-down crown if you intend on wearing the watch while you are in contact with water.

-• Do not shower or swim with your watch unless it is rated 100m/330ft & has a screw-down crown.
+- Do not shower or swim with your watch unless it is rated 100m/330ft and has a screw-down crown.

-• Do not subject your watch to sudden & rapid air-pressure changes.
+- Do not subject your watch to sudden and rapid air-pressure changes.

-• Do not allow your watch to come in contact with corrosive chemicals, such as abrasive soaps & highly chlorinated water.
+- Do not allow your watch to come in contact with corrosive chemicals, such as abrasive soaps and highly chlorinated water.